How Often Should You Eat? (Is 3 Meals A Day Optimal?)

 - Why eating more can help you shed bodyweight

-- The optimal number of times you should eat to keep your metabolism high
+- The optimal number of times you should eat to accomplish your fitness goals

-People often eat only 2 meals a day or skip dinner in an effort to eat less food or decrease their caloric intake.
+People often eat 2 meals a day or skip dinner in an effort to eat less food and decrease their caloric intake.
+As a result, people consume way too little calories.

 Your body is an amazing machine.
 It will do whatever it takes to maintain homeostasis.